École spéciale militaire de Saint-Cyr: Re-enactment

 Using authentic battle gear and uniforms of the period, re-enactments of famous battles and ceremonies are regularly staged.
 The most famous of these is the Battle of Austerlitz, which took place on 2 December 1805 and has been celebrated ever since.
 2 December, nicknamed "2S" by the Saint-Cyr cadets, is the date of many Saint-Cyr related celebrations in the Army proper or among the alumni associations made up of graduates of the school.

-Application
+Admittance

 Cadets are recruited through a national annual competitive exam, after previous tertiary education.
 French students take exams on general knowledge, aptitude and intelligence; sit for an interview and pass a test of physical ability.